Anders Behring Breivik: Psychiatric evaluation

 Breivik underwent his first examination by court-appointed forensic psychiatrists in 2011.
 The psychiatrists diagnosed him with paranoid schizophrenia, concluding that he had developed the disorder over time and was psychotic both when he carried out the attacks and during the observation.
 He was also diagnosed with abuse of non-dependence-producing substances before the attacks.
 The psychiatrists consequently found Breivik to be criminally insane.

 According to the report, Breivik displayed inappropriate and blunted affect and a severe lack of empathy.
 He spoke incoherently in neologisms and had acted compulsively based on a universe of bizarre, grandiose and delusional thoughts.
 Breivik alluded to himself as the future regent of Norway, master of life and death, while calling himself "inordinately loving" and "Europe's most perfect knight since WWII".
 He was convinced that he was a warrior in a "low-intensity civil war" and had been chosen to save his people.
-Breivik described plans to carry out further "executions of categories A, B and C traitors" by the thousands, the psychiatrists included, and to organize Norwegians in reservations for the purpose of selective breeding.
+Breivik described plans to carry out further "executions of categories A, B and C traitors" by the thousands, the psychiatrists included, and to organise Norwegians in reservations for the purpose of selective breeding.
 Breivik believed himself to be the "knight Justiciar grand master" of a Templar organisation.
 He was deemed to be suicidal and homicidal by the psychiatrists.
 According to his defence attorney, Breivik initially expressed surprise and felt insulted by the conclusions in the report.
 He later said "this provides new opportunities".

 The outcome of Breivik's first competency evaluation was fiercely debated in Norway by mental health experts, over the court-appointed psychiatrists' opinion and the country's definition of criminal insanity.
 An extended panel of experts from the Norwegian Board of Forensic Medicine reviewed the submitted report and approved it "with no significant remarks".
 News in the meantime emerged that the psychiatric medical staff in charge of treating prisoners at Ila Detention and Security Prison did not make any observations that suggested he had either psychosis, depression or was suicidal.
 According to senior psychiatrist Randi Rosenqvist, who was commissioned by the prison to examine Breivik, he rather appeared to have personality disorders.